DataDog/dd-trace-rb/docs/GettingStarted.md

 Available options are:

  - `enabled`: defines if the `tracer` is enabled or not.
 If set to `false` instrumentation will still run, but no spans are sent to the trace agent.
 Can be configured through the `DD_TRACE_ENABLED` environment variable.
 Defaults to `true`.
- - `hostname`: set the hostname of the trace agent.
+ - `agent.host`: set the hostname of the trace agent.
  - `instance`: set to a custom `Datadog::Tracer` instance.
 If provided, other trace settings are ignored (you must configure it manually.)
  - `partial_flush.enabled`: set to `true` to enable partial trace flushing (for long running traces.)
 Disabled by default. *Experimental.*
- - `port`: set the port the trace agent is listening on.
+ - `agent.tracer.port`: set the port the trace agent is listening on.
  - `sampling.default_rate`: default tracer sampling rate, between `0.0` (0%) and `1.0` (100%, recommended). `1.0` or Tracing without Limits™, allows you to send all of your traffic and retention can be [configured within the Datadog app](https://docs.datadoghq.com/tracing/trace_retention_and_ingestion/).
 When this configuration is not set, the Datadog agent will keep an intelligent assortment of diverse traces.
  - `sampling.rate_limit`: maximum number of traces per second to sample.
 Defaults to 100 per second.
  - `sampler`: set to a custom `Datadog::Sampler` instance.
 If provided, the tracer will use this sampler to determine sampling behavior.